mmistakes/so-simple-theme/README.md

   - /assets/js/your-custom-footer-script.js
 ```

-**Note:** If you assign `footer_scripts` the theme's `/assets/js/main.min.js` file will be deactivated.
+**Note:** If you assign paths to `footer_scripts` the theme's `/assets/js/main.min.js` file will be deactivated.
 This script includes plugins and other scripts that will cease to function unless you specifically add them to the `footer_scripts` array.

 ## Font Awesome Icons